 - Worked on a variety of pressing environmental justice concerns in Detroit.

-Students must have completed or concurrently be taking Administrative Law (LEX 7006) and Environmental Law (LEX 7231) or obtain advance consent of the instructor prior to enrollment.
+Students must have completed or concurrently be taking Environmental Law (LEX 7231) or obtain advance consent of the instructor prior to enrollment.
+It is recommended that students also take Administrative Law (LEX 7006).
 An Advanced Transnational Environmental Law Clinic option is available for students who complete the Transnational Environmental Law Clinic.
 Interested students should contact Nick Schroeck at firstname.lastname@example.org.